tintin10q/SPL-compiler/report/report.md

 ## Pretty printing

-We have not yet implemented the pretty printer.
-With our current AST design, all the comments will be lost.
-To resolve this we could store the comments somewhere outside of the AST or actually have a lexer step, seperate from the parsing.
+We have implemented a pretty printer.
+However, since comments are not included in the AST, our pretty printer strips comments, and can therefore not realistically be used for formatting.

 ## Testing